 July is National Watermelon Month.
 Celebrate with this festive alphabet activity for preschool and kindergarten kiddos.

-It’s super easy to prepare, and it’s even easier for little ones to complete.
+It’s super easy to prepare these free printables, and it’s even easier for little ones to complete.

 Watermelon Letter Recognition Activity

 Letter recognition is an important skill for preschoolers to learn.
 This watermelon letter recognition game is a great way for them to practice.

 When students can recognize letters and match uppercase and lowercase letters, they are able to use this knowledge as they learn to read and write.

 This fun letter matching game is a great way to help them practice letter recognition and matching any time of the year.